dddrrreee/cs140e-win19/labs/README.md

   protocol.

-  3. `lab3-cross-check`: you will use read-write logging to verify that your GPIO code is equivalent to everyone elses.
+  3. `lab3-cross-check`: you will use read-write logging to verify that your GPIO code is equivalent to everyone else's.
 If one person got the code right, everyone will have it right.<br></br>
   A key part of this class is having you write all the low-level, fundamental code your OS will need.
 The good thing about this approach